rdemel/LV-model/README.md

 ## Installation

-You canYou can clone this repository or download it as a py file and run it on your computer.
+You can clone this repository or download it as a py file and run it on your computer.